BAC TSR-2: Canberra replacement

-This high-speed, high-altitude approach was effective until the late 1950s, when the Soviet Union began to introduce its first surface-to-air missiles (SAMs).
+Meanwhile, the Canberra was still proving useful in spite of new Soviet interceptors, but the widespread introduction of the first of the Soviet Union's surface-to-air missiles (SAMs) in the late 1950s was a major threat.
 SAMs had speed and altitude performance much greater than any contemporary aircraft.
-The Canberra, and other high-altitude aircraft like the British V bombers or United States' Boeing B-52 Stratofortress, were extremely vulnerable to these weapons.
-The first aircraft to fall victim to the Soviet S-75 Dvina (NATO name "SA-2 Guideline") SAM was a Taiwanese RB-57, a US reconnaissance version of the Canberra, shot down in 1959.
+The Canberra, and other high-altitude aircraft like the British V bombers or US Boeing B-52 Stratofortress, were extremely vulnerable to these weapons.
+The first aircraft to fall victim to the Soviet S-75 Dvina (NATO name "SA-2 Guideline") SAM was a Taiwanese RB-57 shot down in 1959.

 The solution was to fly lower: since radar operates in line-of-sight, the curvature of the Earth renders low-flying aircraft invisible beyond a certain range, the radar horizon.
-In practice, trees, hills, valleys and any other obstructions reduce this range even more, making a ground-based interception extremely difficult.
-The Canberra was designed for medium- to high-altitude flight and was not suitable for continuous terrain-hugging flight; this would require a completely different aircraft.
-Low-level strike aircraft, or "interdictors", grew into a new class of their own during the late 1950s.
-They generally featured high wing loading to reduce the effects of turbulence and cross-wind, some form of high-performance navigational radar to allow very low flight at high speeds, and large fuel loads to offset the higher fuel use at low altitudes.
+In practice, trees, hills, valleys and any other obstructions reduce this range even more, making a ground-based interception of low-flying aircraft extremely difficult.
+The Canberra was designed for medium- to high-altitude flight and was not suitable for continuous terrain-hugging flight.
+Low-level strike aircraft, or "interdictors", grew into a new class during the late 1950s.
+They generally had a high wing loading to reduce the effects of turbulence and cross-wind, some form of terrain-following radar to allow very low flight at high speeds, and large fuel loads to offset the higher fuel use at low altitudes.

 GOR.339

 Aware of the changing operational environment, the Ministry of Supply started work with English Electric in 1955, attempting to define a new light bomber to replace the Canberra.
 These early studies eventually settled on an aircraft with a 2000 nmi ferry range, Mach 1.5 speed "at altitude" and 600 nmi low-level range.
 A crew of two was required, one being the operator of the advanced navigational and attack equipment.
 The bombload was to be four 1000 lb bombs.

-The requirements were eventually made official in November 1956 with General Operational Requirement 339 (GOR.339), which was issued to various aircraft manufacturers in March 1957.
-This requirement was exceptionally ambitious for the technology of the day, requiring a supersonic all-weather aircraft that could deliver nuclear weapons over a long range, operate at high level at Mach 2+ or low level at Mach 1.2, with STOL or possible VTOL performance.
-The latter requirement was a side-effect of common battle plans from the 1950s, which suggested that nuclear strikes in the opening stages of war would damage most runways and airfields, meaning that aircraft would need to take off from "rough fields" such as disused Second World War airfields, or even sufficiently flat and open areas of land.
+The requirements were made official in November 1956 with General Operational Requirement 339 (GOR.339), which was issued to various aircraft manufacturers in March 1957.
+This requirement was ambitious for the technology of the day, requiring a supersonic all-weather aircraft that could deliver nuclear weapons over a long range, operate at high level at Mach 2+ or low level at Mach 1.2, with STOL or possible VTOL performance.
+The latter requirement was a side-effect of common battle plans from the 1950s, which suggested that nuclear strikes in the opening stages of war would damage most runways and airfields, meaning that aircraft would need to take off from "rough fields" such as disused Second World War airfields, or even flat and open areas of land.